 Some members of the panel are well versed in ICANN policy, others in national and regional policy.

-X Technical community (general and DNS)

 ?
+Technical community (general and DNS)

+Although the panel lacks technical expertise, XML training and the LGR Toolset (which automatically generates XML code pont by code point) are available.

+?
 Security and law enforcement

 The panel has little expertise in this area.
-It is possible that some code points that otherwise would have been included will need to be excluded for security reasons such as visual similarity.
+It is possible that some code points that otherwise would have been included will need to be excluded for security reasons such as lack of compatibility with IDNA or visual similarity.
+The panel will bear in mind the sentence in the Procedure to develop and maintain Label Generation Rules for the Root Zone in respect of IDNA labels: “Finally, in investigating the possible variant rules, Generation Panels should ignore cases where the relation is based exclusively on aspects of visual similarity.”

-?
-Academia (technical and linguistic)
+X Academia (technical and linguistic)

 The panel has good coverage of European languages (Romance, Germanic and Slavonic), some coverage of North American indigenous languages, some coverage of African languages, but only weak coverage of South East Asian and especially Central Asian languages and again weak coverage of Australasian languages.